Kautharr/Insurance_ML/README.md

 3. Created a widget to obtain the `6` arguments from "User"
 4. Entered random data points from the `insurance.csv`
-5. Compared the model-predicted `charges` to the actual one in csv This video demonstrates how analysts or even clients of insurance companies can benefit from a machine learning tool.
-They are able to generate a prediction of appropriate premium charges by entering the User's demographics and health data .
+5. Compared the model-predicted `charges` to the actual one in csv

+This video demonstrates a simulation of how analysts, or even clients, of insurance companies can interact with a machine learning tool.
+The model would then generate a prediction of appropriate premium charges by entering User's demographics and health data.

-Limitations:
+**Limitations:**
+1. There is an assumption that our two metrics are sufficient performance measures of our model.
+For an even more holistic approach, other indicators such as the Cohen's Kappa can be included to take into account the possibility of random agreements between predicted and actual charges.
+2. The dataset is highly sitiuational, and therefore predicted `charges` may not be representative of everyone around the world.
+New and more applicable datasets might have to be generated for other purposes.
+3. Historical datasets may be unrepresentative of future occurence.
+Specifically in the insurance industry, worldwide pandemic such as Covid-19 may cause the appropriate `charges` to be higher due to increased overall hospital bills.

 ---
 <a name="references"></a>